draeger-lab/refinegems/docs/source/index.rst

 command line or code - and provides different examples of use cases.
 Furthermore, it provides detailed information about the in-build media database and the code behind the modules.

-Quick Access to Main Sites
+Quick access to main sites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/buttons/Install.png